-Twice a year, at the spring and fall equinox, the sun is positioned directly over the equator, giving everywhere on the planet 12 hours day and 12 hours night.
+Twice a year, at the spring and fall equinox, the sun is positioned directly over the equator, giving everywhere on the planet twelve hours day and twelve hours night.
 The spring or vernal equinox, which heralds the start of spring, usually falls on 20 March or 21 March, and is celebrated in many parts of the world as a time of fertility and rebirth.

-Mexico is no exception, and here are the Eight Most Magical places in Mexico to celebrate the spring equinox:
+Mexico is no exception, and here are the nine most magical places in Mexico to celebrate the spring equinox:

 1. Chichen Itza, Yucatán